 Being accessed freely by all stakeholders of the process is a great asset with a view to creating a perfect product.
 While completing a project of any complexity, developers can avail themselves of limitless design options, abundant motion APIs, Cupertino widgets, problem-free scrolling behavior, and other boons Flutter has in store.

 Catering to people with disabilities is an important summand of the inclusive design approach practiced by the Flutter manufacturer.
 It boils down to foolproof, prompt, and direct interaction between a user and the app’s interface.
-The accessibility is effected via three basic components:
+The accessibility is affected via three basic components:

 Font size adjustment.
 Fonts can be made as large as the user wishes to specify in the unique operating system settings.